Please feel free to comment on my review.

 The character animation for Tom Baker’s Doctor, Lalla Ward’s Romana; Chronotis; Skagra; etc is well spot-on.
-I like how the animation blends well with the actors’ voices provided for the character.
+I like how the animation blends well with the actors’ voices provided for the characters.
 It gives it a style and it doesn’t distract with how the live-action scenes of the characters are depicted.

 The first half of ‘Shada’ features a lot of location scenes in Cambridge and less animation.
 This contrasts to the second half which features more animation that’s needed to be there with the outer-space sequences.
 The consistent live-action scenes are set inside Professor Chronotis’ study.

 Speaking of which, I like how they did the exterior of Professor Chronotis’ study in the animation sequences.
 It appears as simply a door.
 I was expecting more of a box of the Professor’s room than just the door.
 But it works well, since it’s the Professor’s TARDIS and it’s bigger on the inside anyway.